coryglover/coryglover.github.io/projects.md

       <img src="/assets/images/projects/brain_stimulation.png" alt="Icon" style="width: 150px; height: 150px; border-radius: 5px;">
       <!-- Text -->
       <p style="margin: 0;">
         Brain stimulation is an effective therapy for psychiatric illness, however which parts of the brain to stimulate for particular illnesses remains an open question.
-We seek to identify stimulation targets to improve depression symptoms in patients.
+Using lesion network mapping, we seek to identify stimulation targets which improve depression symptoms in patients in order to create more effective treatment.
       </p>
     </div>
   </div>